 Chronic liver disease is a medical condition characterized by long-term liver injury and inflammation that leads to progressive scarring of the liver (cirrhosis).
-The liver is a vital organ as it regulates glucose metabolism, stores important fats, metabolizes drugs, and helps synthesize bile.
-Injury to the liver can lead to impairment in any of these bodily functions.
-Another important role of the liver is to produce coagulation factors in concert with vitamin K. Patients with severe cases often have bleeding complications due to their coagulopathy.
+The liver is a vital organ that helps regulate glucose, assists with the absorption of nutrients from the intestines, stores important fats, metabolizes drugs, and helps remove various toxins from the body.
+Severe Injury to the liver will lead to impairment in all of these bodily functions.
+Another important role of the liver is to produce coagulation factors in concert with vitamin K. Patients with severe cases often have bleeding complications due to the lack of clotting factors.

 What Causes Chronic Liver Disease?

 Chronic liver disease has many causes, generally, more than one cause will be present and will lead to more severe disease.
 Infectious diseases, autoimmune conditions, and diet can all lead to liver injury and eventual chronic liver disease.